|straight single quote|

 Fortunately, avoiding straight quotes is easy: use your word processor’s smart-quote feature, which will substitute curly quotes automatically.
 Smart quotes are typically turned on by default.

-Smart-quote substitution has been built into word processors for 20 years.
+Smart-quote substitution has been built into word processors for nearly 30 years.
 That’s why straight quotes are one of the most grievous and inept typographic errors.

 When you paste or import text with straight quotes in it, your word processor may not always convert the straight quotes properly.
-But it’s easy to fix them.
-So do it.
+Fix them.

 Use the search-and-replace function to search for all instances of the straight single quote (